-- Anthrax is a bacterial infection acquired through direct contact with infected animals or animal products, consumption of contaminated meat, or inhalation of airborne anthrax bacterial spores.
+- Anthrax is a bacterial infection occurring worldwide, acquired through direct contact with infected animals or animal products, consumption of contaminated meat, or inhalation of airborne anthrax bacterial spores.

 - Risk is very low for travelers.

 - Consequences of infection can include respiratory failure, shock, infection of the blood and internal organs, inflammation of the brain membranes, and death.

-- Prevention includes avoiding contact with infected livestock and animal products and consumption of contaminated meat.
+- Prevention includes avoiding risk behaviors such as contact with infected livestock or animal products and consumption of contaminated meat.

-- Duration of vaccine protection is 1 year after completing the series.
+- Duration of vaccine protection declines over time after completing the series.
 A booster may be required annually or every 3 years (depending on risk) to maintain immunity.

-Anthrax occurs globally, but most commonly in agricultural regions with inadequate control programs for anthrax in livestock (e.g., herbivore mammals such as cattle, sheep, goats, camels, and antelope) in sub-Saharan Africa; sparsely populated areas in western regions of the US; central and southwestern Asia; the Caribbean; Central and South America; northern, southern, and eastern Europe; and parts of the Middle East.
+Anthrax occurs globally, but most commonly in impoverished agricultural regions with inadequate control programs for anthrax in livestock (e.g., herbivore mammals such as cattle, sheep, goats, camels, pigs, and antelope) in sub-Saharan Africa; sparsely populated areas in western regions of the US; central and southwestern Asia; the Caribbean; Central and South America; northern, southern, and eastern Europe; and parts of the Middle East.
 Occurrence of anthrax is uncommon in industrialized countries.

 Anthrax is transmitted via 3 major routes: skin, digestive tract, and lungs.

-Skin infection can result from direct contact with infected animals, animal products (e.g., meat, wool, or hides), or items made with such products (e.g., drum heads or wool clothing).
-This usually occurs in agricultural settings (e.g., ranches, slaughterhouses, veterinary clinics, butcher shops) or industrial settings (e.g., wool or hide processing factories).
+Skin infection (cutaneous anthrax) can result from direct contact with infected animals, animal products (e.g., meat, wool, or hides), or items made with such products (e.g., drum heads or wool clothing).
+This usually occurs in agricultural settings (e.g., ranches, slaughterhouses, veterinary clinics, butcher shops) or industrial settings (e.g., tannery/leather, wool, or hide processing factories).
 Cuts or abrasions on the skin increase susceptibility to infection.